-LIVE VIRTUAL STEM/Coding/Making CLASSES FOR KID
+LIVE VIRTUAL STEM/Coding/Making CLASSES Scheduled for Summer 2020

 Our goal is to maintain the magic of camp while mitigating the risks associated with the pandemic.
 The modifications we are considering include virtual programming and maintaining smaller group sizes within our programs.
 We continue to refine our scenarios for camp programs, and we remain cautiously optimistic.
 As an additional precaution, we are planning to incorporate COVID-19 compliant health screening and other updated techniques to reduce the risk of spreading the virus.

 We understand and respect that camp families need to make their own decisions for the health and safety of their children.
 Recognizing this and considering the burdens families are facing, we are updating our Summer Program policies.
 While your kids are at home, engage them with fun, project-based learning!

 Camp STEM was founded on the principle that students want exciting, challenging, and life impacting STEM experiences.
 The camp is committed to demonstrating how STEM works in the real world by providing hands-on activities in STEM (Science, Technology, Arts, Engineering, and Mathematics).
 Camp STEM is a teacher operated not for profit based out of Murfreesboro, Tn.
 Camp STEM is pleased to create employment opportunities for teachers across the Southeastern United States each year.

 Camp should be fun and educational.
 As astronomers, engineers, scientists, and teachers we believe that challenges and problems are the best learning opportunities, curiosity is a valuable asset worth cultivating, and creativity can be used everywhere.
 We learn through real-world tools, materials, and experiences.
 Our camps cultivate STEM understanding and the necessary teamwork, problem-solving, and inventiveness to grow our next generation of scientists and engineers.